Fiat 600 Review 2025: Price, specs & boot space

 Did you know, however, that the Fiat 600 name has even more history?
 Yep, the original 600 was released two years before the original 500 in 1955.
 And Fiat will be hoping that the unabashed nostalgia formula works once again, as the 600 name has been applied to the Italian firm’s new small SUV

-Give it a few months, and the Fiat 600 will be available as a hybrid that combines an electric motor with a 1.2-litre petrol engine, but to begin with, the Fiat 600e is the only 600 you can buy, and it’s a small all-electric car with looks that blur the lines between hatchback and SUV.
+The Fiat 600 is now available as a hybrid that combines a small electric motor with a 1.2-litre petrol engine, but to begin with, the Fiat 600e was the only 600 you can buy, and it’s a small all-electric car with looks that blur the lines between hatchback and SUV.

 With Fiat being a member of the vast Stellantis empire of car brands, it’s built on the same CMP-2 platform that underpins countless other small cars - both all-electric and combustion-engined - in the group’s portfolio, the first Fiat model that is.
 Here are the basic headlines: the battery is 54kWh, the WLTP range is up to 254 miles, the power output is 156PS and the 0-62mph time is 9.0 seconds.

 Fiat has tried to keep the buying process simple.
-You choose between one of two trim levels - the entry-level Red and the top-spec La Prima - and you choose your paint colour.
+You choose between one of two trim levels - the entry-level version (called Red on the 600e) and the top-spec La Prima - and you choose your paint colour.
 That’s it.
 Paint aside, there are no optional extras and no option packs.

 Don’t go expecting it to be a spacious family car.
 Yes, it’s a tad roomier than the Fiat 500 Electric, but since that’s a fairly low bar, most cars are: it’s a bit like saying that there’s more room in a shoe box than there is in a matchbox.
 Don’t expect it to be the most comfortable or most thrilling car of its type to drive, either, although its on-road manners will be entirely adequate for those taken with the car’s cutesy looks.